Altanis/polyquest/README.md

 ## note

-this project will likely go unmaintained for a few months due to a loss of motiviation.
+this project will likely go unmaintained for a few months due to a loss of motiviation. also, the game is hosted on https://polyfight.io/polyquest/ if you want to play.

 ---